Gold-Nano Blog / Gold Nanoparticle Cancer Research News #5

 Hello,

-Medicine should heal, not hurt an individual, we need to get out of the 20th-century's ways of treating cancer, and start using 21st-century methods to treat cancer.
+Medicine should heal, not harm an individual; we need to get out of the 20th-century ways of treating cancer and start using 21st-century methods.

 Gold Nanoparticle Cancer Research has repeatedly shown, in study after study, that it should be one of the 21st century's better ways of treating cancer.

-In the study, researchers applied gold nanoparticles to breast cancer tissue that consisted of healthy and cancerous cells.
+In this six-year study from the Autonomous Metropolitan University in Mexico City, researchers injected gold nanoparticles into breast cancer tissue that consisted of healthy and cancerous cells.

-In conclusion at the end of the article, Jimenez Salazar, Professor of the Department of Biology of Reproduction, an expert in gene expression, markers, and molecular signaling stated the following about the outcomes of the research:
+In conclusion, at the end of the article, Jimenez Salazar, Professor of the Department of Biology of Reproduction, an expert in gene expression, markers, and molecular signaling, stated the following about the outcomes of the research:

 ""...because the application of chemotherapy causes havoc in organs in a non-specific manner and in that sense the inquiry lays the basis of the creation of substances that attack the tumor cells individually." - Jimenez Salazar, Professor of the Department of Biology of Reproduction |

-The graphic to the left is a light-hearted view of a 'hairy' gold nanoparticle, however all kidding aside, the gold nanoparticles in this study could help save a life one day.
+The graphic to the left is a light-hearted view of a "hairy" gold nanoparticle; however, all kidding aside, the gold nanoparticles in this study could help save a life one day.

-In the study, once the gold nanoparticles found the cancer cells, the wavelengths of the light caused the hairs of the polymers to join together.
+These 'hairy polymer gold nanoparticles' are made with a core of cancer-fighting drugs.
+In the study, once the gold nanoparticles accumulated around the cancer cells, researchers directed wavelengths of light onto them, which caused the polymers' hairs to join together.

 Plus, the light heated the gold nanoparticles, causing them to release the drug into the cancer cells, killing them.

-Every day, our kidneys filter our blood by removing wastes and excess fluid from our bodies, while keeping our blood at its proper PH levels and stabilizing our blood with the right amount of nutrients, electrolytes, and hormones.
+Every day, our kidneys filter our blood by removing waste and excess fluid from our bodies, while maintaining our blood at its proper pH levels and stabilizing it with the right amount of nutrients, electrolytes, and hormones.
+The waste from the kidneys is sent to our bladder, while the re-nourished blood circulates throughout the body.

 A research team, led by Dr. Jie Zheng, associate professor of chemistry in the School of Natural Sciences and Mathematics, studied how the kidneys filtered gold nanoparticles to help them create better therapies to fight kidney diseases.

-The last study in this issue of the Gold Nanoparticle Cancer Research News is about how researchers from China, the United States, and Russia used Gold Nanoparticles to transport two chemotherapy drugs to kill HeLa cervical cancer cells.
+Article discussed above: Nanoparticle Study Produces Clearer Understanding of Kidney Function - UTD News CenterThe last study is about how researchers in China, the United States, and Russia used Gold Nanoparticles to transport two chemotherapy drugs to kill HeLa Ovarian (and Cervical) cancer cells.

 The stated goal of the study was to "synthesis of AuNPs decorated with two chemotherapy agents and study of their efficiency to carry anti-cancer drug to the tumor site and sustainably cure diseases."